 School meals are provided free to all children in Reception to Year 2 under the government’s Universal Free School Meal legislation.
 However, if you are in receipt of certain benefits (see below), please contact the office as you might also be eligible to a £100 uniform voucher and free school milk by applying for statutory free school meals.

-From September 2017, for all NEW, successful free school meal applications, your child will receive a £100 uniform voucher.
-Please see the school office for more details.
+From September 2017, all NEW successful free school meal applicants will be entitled to apply for a £100 uniform voucher.
+Please call into the school office for more details.

 Free school meals can be applied for online at